 The main responsibilities of the board include:

 The executive directors all work full time for the group.
 The non executive directors work part time, alongside other commitments outside of the group.
 A summary of these commitments appears in their biographies in the annual report and the "About us" section of our website.
-In the my opinion, having consulted with the other directors, each member of the board gives the right amount of time to fulfil their responsibilities.
+In the Chairman's opinion, having consulted with the other directors, each member of the board gives the right amount of time to fulfil their responsibilities.

 In assessing the independence of directors, we take an objective view of a director’s tenure and we do not consider that after nine years non executive directors automatically cease to be independent.
 The main threat to independence arises from conflicts of interest, financial dependence and over familiarity, and the most effective way of ensuring independence of thought and action is by focusing on these risks.
 Each year, we assess the independence of each non executive director, against highly conservative benchmarks, covering conflicts of interest, personal and professional connections and financial integrity.